afronski/ArduinoPixels/README.md

 ============

 - Kris Temmerman - original design and implementation

 - Michael Koetter - Ported to SDL2 for Linux compatibility

-- Hans Robeers - Ported to CMake & Removed Cinder dependency of the ClassGenerator for Linux compatibility
+- Hans Robeers - Ported to CMake
+               - Removed Cinder dependency of the ClassGenerator for Linux compatibility
+               - Reduced memory footprint & increased performance by stack allocating const bitmap data